-The limiting amplifier has differential inputs (PIN/NIN), which are internally terminated with 50 Ω to an on-chip voltage reference (VREF = 2.5 V typically).
+The limiting amplifier has differential inputs (PIN/NIN) that are internally terminated with 50 Ω to an on-chip voltage reference (VREF = 2.5 V typically).
 The inputs are typically ac-coupled externally, although dc coupling is possible as long as the input common-mode voltage remains above 2.5 V (see Figure 27 to Figure 29 in the Applications Information section).
 Input offset is factory trimmed to achieve better than 3.3 mV typical sensitivity with minimal drift.
-The limiting amplifier can be driven differentially or single-ended.
+The limiting amplifier can be driven differentially or in a single-ended fashion.